TimothyMcEvoy/TimothyMcEvoy/README.md

 ### Hi!
-I'm Tim, an Aerospace Engineering student with an interest in electronics systems.
-I'm part of 2 cubesat teams at Virginia Tech, and always looking for a new challenge!
+I'm an Aerospace Engineering student with an interest in electronics systems.
+At Virginia Tech I am part of two cubesat teams, aalong with a few other projects...
+##### Please note that none of the links below are up to date with current revisions, but provide a general idea of the projects I'm on.
 ##### Check out some of the stuff I'm working on in these places:
 + https://github.com/joeesser1842/ttc -- InspireFly TTC Board <br>
 + https://github.com/joeesser1842/eps -- InspireFly EPS Board <br>